Assessment of Learning

 EXAMPLE REPORTS: Below you will find an example of a report (from a fictitious program).

-How do I submit the report or self-study?
+How do I submit the results, report, or self-study documentation?

-The report or self-study is submitted to our Assessment Office using a simple report submission form that will be emailed to program coordinators in August.
-We no longer have an online system for report submission.
+The report or self-study is submitted to our Assessment Office using a simple report submission form from SmartSheet that will be emailed to program coordinators in August.

 • The Office of Assessment provides written feedback on all Assessment Plans and Assessment of Learning annual reports (not self-studies).
 Below you will find the rubric and feedback form.
 Please review the feedback form before submitting the report to ensure all of the criteria have been met.
 In some cases, the report may need to be resubmitted if required information is missing or insufficient.